Osnabrück Garrison: History

 The oldest part of Osnabrück Station was Caprivi Kaserne (named after General Leo von Caprivi), dating back to 1899; this became Scarborough Barracks after the Second World War and is now being used as the University of Applied Sciences.
 Scharnhorst Kaserne (named after General Gerhard von Scharnhorst) was built in the 1930s; this went on after the War to be Belfast Barracks and is now being used as the Osnabrück Innovations Centre.
 Meanwhile, Winkelhausen Kaserne (named after Colonel Willy Carl Winkelhausen) was also built in the 1930s; this went on after the War to become Roberts Barracks and is now being used as a freight hub.

-Am Limberg Kaserne (named after the height Limberg) was built during the War in Osnabrück as an ammunition factory for the Wehrmacht; this was expanded in the early 1950s to become Imphal Barracks (for cavalry and tank regiments) and Mercer Barracks (for infantry regiments) and is now being redeveloped for housing.
-The site on Landwehrstraße which was occupied by the British Army as Quebec Barracks in the 1950s is now also being redeveloped for housing.
+Am Limberg Kaserne (named after the height Limberg) was built during the War in Osnabrück as an ammunition factory for the Wehrmacht; this was expanded under British administration in the early 1950s to become Imphal Barracks (for cavalry and tank regiments) and Mercer Barracks (for infantry regiments) and later redeveloped for housing.
+The site on Landwehrstraße, which was occupied by the British Army as Quebec Barracks in the 1950s, was also redeveloped for housing.

-Loddenheide Kaserne (Loddenheide being a part of the Gremmendorf district of Münster) was built in the 1930s; this expanded after the War and broken up into Buller Barracks, Swinton Barracks, Waterloo Barracks and York Barracks and its future use is now the subject of a local planning consultation.
+Loddenheide Kaserne (Loddenheide being a part of the Gremmendorf district of Münster) was built in the 1930s; this expanded after the war and was broken up into Buller Barracks, Swinton Barracks, Waterloo Barracks and York Barracks.
+Its later use became the subject of a local planning consultation.
 Meanwhile, Hermann Göring Kaserne (named after Reich Marshal Hermann Göring) evolved to become Oxford Barracks after the War.

 The garrison became the largest British military base outside the UK.
 It was the target of the Osnabrück mortar attack on 28 June 1996 when Quebec Barracks were hit by three Mark 15 mortar devices.
 The barracks closed in 2009.